Craig Karmazin: Early radio purchases (1997-2000)

+Good Karma and ESPN (2001-present)

 In 2006, he entered the Cleveland market simultaneously purchasing the gospel music station WABQ 1540 and the rights to the ESPN brand from sports talk station 850 WKNR, reformatting WABQ as a sports station.
 A short time later, he purchased WKNR.
 The net cost for both stations was $9.5 million.
-As of 2012, Good Karma Broadcasting owns twelve radio stations in four states including eight ESPN-affiliated, sports radio stations.
-In 2012, Good Karma expanded its operations opening three remodeled houses near Lambeau Field in Green Bay to entertain clients and fans as well as a Verizon Wireless store in Beaver Dam.
+In 2012, Good Karma expanded its operations, opening three remodeled houses near Lambeau Field in Green Bay to entertain clients and fans, as well as a Verizon Wireless store in Beaver Dam.
+With Karmazin as president and CEO of Good Karma Broadcasting in Beaver Dam in 2012, it had radio stations in five markets.
+Karmazin was also working as an anonymous sports broadcaster for ESPN Milwaukee.
+By 2013 he was owner of 12 sports radio stations in the US, eight of which by 2013 were ESPN affiliated.

-On July 16, 2014, it was reported that Karmazin purchased a minority stake in the Milwaukee Bucks of the National Basketball Association (NBA).
-Karmazin purchased the flagship station of the Packers and Brewers, WTMJ Radio, along with WKTI in the fall of 2018 from the E. W. Scripps Company, converting WKTI to a local sports station affiliated with ESPN Radio, with WAUK moving to a national schedule (WTMJ's schedule has remained as-is).
+On July 16, 2014, Karmazin purchased a minority stake in the Milwaukee Bucks of the National Basketball Association (NBA).
+In the fall of 2018, Karmazin purchased the flagship station of the Green Bay Packers and Milwaukee Brewers, WTMJ Radio, along with WKTI from the E. W. Scripps Company.
+He converted WKTI to a local sports station affiliated with ESPN Radio, with WAUK moving to a national schedule (WTMJ's schedule remained the same).
+He was a 2021 NBA Champion, as part owner of the Milwaukee Bucks.